Zhaohq96/RAiSD-AI-performance-evaluation-detection/README.md

 ```
 bash scan_dataset.sh diploshic result-example/diploSHIC/train/model/ dataset-example/test/ result-scan/diploshic/ 9
 ```
+The results will be stored in _result-scan/diploshic/Detection_result.txt_.

 ### t-rex
 ```
 bash scan_dataset.sh t-rex dataset-example/train/ dataset-example/test/ result-scan/t-rex/ 9 example
 ```
+The results will be stored in _result-scan/t-rex/Results/Results.txt_.

 ### faster-nn
 ```
 bash scan_dataset.sh faster-nn result-example/FASTER-NN/RAiSD_Model.FASTER-NNexampleModel/ dataset-example/test/ result-scan/faster-nn/ 9 example faster-nn-example
 ```
+The results will be stored in _result-scan/faster-nn/Results.txt_.

 ### Collect result
 ```
+sh collect_result_detection.sh result-scan/ result-scan/
 ```
+where the first arguement input is the path to input folder that contains the output folders of the tools with the names _diploshic_, _t-rex_ and _faster-nn_, and the second arguement input is the path to output folder.
+The results will be stored in _result-scan/Collection.csv_.

 ## Usage of each script
 ### scan_dataset.sh